kmontag/macher/README.md

 - **`@macher-ro`**: Read-only access.
 Adds workspace context plus tools to read and search files, but no editing tools.

 - **`@macher-system`**: Context only.
 Adds workspace context without any tools.
-Use when you want the LLM to understand your project structure but don't need file access.
+Useful when you want the LLM to understand your project structure but don't need file access.

 - **`@macher-base`**: Utility preset that enables macher tool infrastructure.
 Macher tools will fail unless this is applied.
 This gets applied automatically when using other macher presets, but you